Information for current students on the UK leaving the EU

 The UK’s decision to leave the European Union means there will be a slightly different long-term future for the University and the Higher Education sector as a whole.

 Many of you will have concerns about the impact of a break with the EU.
-Together with our partners in the sector and Universities UK, we are working to establish which areas will be affected by the decision in the short, medium and long-term.
+Together with our partners in the sector and Universities UK, we have been doing a significant amount of work to prepare for Brexit.

-If you are considering a year or semester abroad in the EU through Erasmus+, or a period here in Liverpool through Erasmus+ in 2016/17 or 2017/18
+If you are considering a period abroad in the EU through Erasmus+

 Please continue to check these webpages over the coming months as they will be updated with the latest information as soon as it is available.

 The Study Abroad Team can be contacted on firstname.lastname@example.org +44 (0)151 795 5508.